Reuh/anselme/doc/language.md

 Return values consist of a an arbitrary value.

-When a return value appear as one of the lines of a block, the block is stopped and immediately return the return value.
+When a return value is returned by one of the lines of a block, the block is stopped and immediately return the return value.

 When a return value is returned from a function call, the value associated with the return value is returned instead.